danbernier/zombie_scout/README.md

 ...then Zombie Scout won't find it.
 Remember: light & quick.

-That said, it *will* find methods defined with `attr_reader` & friends, or `Forwardable` delegates.
-Rails scopes & delegators are on the To-Do list.
+That said, it *will* find methods defined with `attr_reader` & friends, or `Forwardable` delegates, or Rails scopes.
+Rails delegators are on the To-Do list.

 If you have methods that are used by another library - say, callbacks - Zombie Scout will probably think they're dead, because it's not looking at the source